jonathan-odonnell/milestone-project-4/README.md

     - Once the customer has successfully paid for their booking, the checkout success page is displayed.
     - Here the customer will find a summary of their booking including billing information, holiday details, extras, and flight details.
+    - The customer will also receive a booking confirmation email.

 12. As a site user, I want to be able to sign in to my account or sign up for an account if I don't already have one.